 A typical appointment for one of Dr. Alster’s elite patients involves a Clear + Brilliant laser, a treatment averaging $825 that uses light technology to reduce visible sun damage and improve skin texture.
 Then they’ll opt for a few syringes of Juvéderm and Restylane to fill lines or plump lips for another $1,000 to $1,500 each.
 Botox—another $1,000—is injected into the forehead and around the eyes.
 Alster explains that most patients come back for a laser touch-up “at least” quarterly.
 Celebrities and public-facing clients might visit as frequently as every six weeks for “baby Botox,” a quick touch-up that means the face will never quite unfreeze.

 Next come the hair growth methods.
 Hair loss, which affects two-thirds of men and 40 percent of women by age 35, is a $4 billion industry.
-Both women and men have embraced PRP injections, a relatively new procedure that uses the patient’s own blood as an agent to stimulate hair growth.
+Both women and men have embraced serum injections, a relatively new procedure that uses the patient’s own blood as an agent to stimulate hair growth.
 Average price: $1,125.
-Dr. Alster’s patients will start with a series of four monthly treatments of PRP.
+Dr. Alster’s patients will start with a series of four monthly treatments of injections of our proprietary serum.
 If hair growth doesn’t meet their expectations, they’ll re-up the series with another four, and maybe another four after that.
 Why not?
 For guaranteed results, some patients opt for a hair transplant (picture Elon Musk’s before-and-after photos), which can run between $8,000 and $10,000.

 At her Greenwich, CT Medical Spa, Marria Pooya will combine multiple treatments into an exclusive grab bag.
 She has created an “Activator” treatment for thinning hair.
-The package includes a series of PRP treatments, a laser cap administered by a nurse or doctor at home, vitamins, and prescription drugs.
+The package includes a series of injections of our proprietary serum treatments, a laser cap administered by a nurse or doctor at home, vitamins, and prescription drugs.
 Where another patient might save up for just one of these options, she knows the elite will try them all at once.

 Aesthetic doctors take a 360-degree approach to what they term a “rejuvenation” or “refresh,” aka “getting work done.”
 The face loses volume with age, which is why so many anti-aging products promise skin lifting or tightening.
 New York plastic surgeon, Daniel Maman, MD, who retains an office in an Upper East Side building so exclusive there’s an entire book written about it, compares his approach to a home renovation.
 “When you renovate your house, you don’t just renovate the foyer, and people are walking through an old house except for one room.
 You have to balance the whole place,” he says.
 He might address sagging skin with Ultherapy, use an injection such as Juvéderm Vollure or Voluma, or suggest a facelift.
 Patient retention is one of his goals: “We don't treat patients like they’ve just come to buy a dress and we’ll never see them again.
 We discuss everything in detail and create a comprehensive plan.”